cs1302uga/cs1302-styleguide/README.md

 > **it is important to think about style from the beginning**.
 > **-- Kernighan and Pike**

-If your code looks good, which we'll define here as adhering to an established style guide, then:
+If your code looks good, which we will define here as adhering to an established style guide, then:

-* It's easier to read, especially when compared to code that applies stylistic choices inconsistently.
-It's certainly easier to read by those who are familiar with the conventions outlined in the style guide.
+* It is easier to read, especially when compared to code that applies stylistic choices inconsistently.
+It is certainly easier to read by those who are familiar with the conventions outlined in the style guide.

-* It's easier to identify common bugs and syntax errors (e.g., missing a curly brace).
+* It is easier to identify common bugs and syntax errors (e.g., missing a curly brace).
   This saves real world time when it comes to fixing problems in your code.

-* It's easier to extend and/or incorporate into other projects.
+* It is easier to extend and/or incorporate into other projects.
 This results in your code being more useful to others as well as your future self.

 The list could go on.
 The important thing to remember is that **quality not only refers to the output of a program but also its effect on the people who interact with the code**.
 Rarely, in practice, are you the only one who will read and use your code.
-If you're a software engineer, then it's very likely that many others will interact with it as well.
+If you're a software engineer, then it is very likely that *many* people will interact your code over time and that you will interact with *lots* of code written by others as well.

 ## When and How to Check